 At the end of her speech, Marlene turns to the plot of the film, saying “It looks like the Planet was a lot madder than we thought.”
 Several children in the city are ill with what Marlene calls “Geostigma,” which people are apparently blaming on the Planet.
 There’s a good reason for this in the short story, wherein the populace gradually works out that people infected with Geostimga were those who came in contact with the Lifestream during the Lifestreams’ attack on Meteor (and a few instances of people coming in contact with the Lifestream after the fact), but this isn’t mentioned in the film.

 Geostigma appears as a strange black mark on the victim’s skin, though in the film, it’s often pretty damned hard to see!
 This was eventually corrected for the Complete cut, but what an awful job in the original!
 According to On the Way to a Smile, Geostigma was planned to be a black liquid that would seep from the skin, and from what I’ve seen of the Complete Edition, they got a little closer to the mark.
 The original film?
 Not so much.
 It looks like some kind of faint tattoo, or maybe just darker shading on their 3D model, and there are plenty of shots where I can’t make it out at all!
 I’m not surprised the original filmmakers gave up on rendering a liquid, since liquids are hard to render even today.
-In fact, they’re so hard to render that I’m surprised the idea of a “liquid” stayed in the script long enough to reach the authors of the short stories in the first place!
+In fact, they’re so hard to render that I’m surprised the idea of a “liquid” stayed in the script long enough to reach the short stories in the first place!

 We finally catch up to Marlene in the present, and see that she’s tending to a boy about her own age who has caught Geostigma.
 During this scene, we also learn that the boy is supposed to be Denzel from On the Way to a Smile.
 The film makes no attempt to introduce or contextualize him, even though some brief context would have really, really helped here.
 While I could explain how the short stories got him here and what his life is like today… why should I?
-This writeup is a critical endeavour attempting to capture my initial response to the film as best I can, and I watched the film before I read the short stories.
+This Journal is a critical endeavour attempting to capture my initial response to the film as best I can, and I watched the film before I read the short stories.
 As far as I’m concerned, the film deserves the flak for not doing its damned job correctly.
 Denzel is voiced by Benjamin Bryan, who has only really played bit parts and one-shots both before and since.

 The film then goes out of its way to make a transition as though they were going to another part of town, sweeping through streets and the like, but we stop, we’re actually just downstairs from Marlene and Denzel, which is not a reassuring example of the creators’ cinematic ability!
 It seems that Marlene and Denzel are living with Tifa above a rebuilt 7th Heaven Bar, now located in Edge.
 You sure know how to ruin a pun, Tifa.
 Tifa is in the bar cleaning up, when she gets a phone call.
 She ignores it, saying “He’s not here anymore!” to the empty room, but finally gives in and goes upstairs to an office to answer.
 Fans may notice that Tifa is wearing a ribbon on her arm, which isn’t ever explained in the plot but is worn by every member of the former party, supposedly in remembrance of Aerith.
 Once again, you can only get this information from out-of-film sources, and in this case it’s not even mentioned in On the Way to a Smile!